 Noninflammatory blood vessel disorders

-Fibromuscular sysplasia – A disease that causes abnormal cell development in the artery wall.
+Fibromuscular dysplasia – A disease that causes abnormal cell development in the artery wall.
 Renal (kidney) and carotid arteries are most commonly affected.

 Vasospasm after subarachnoid hemorrhage – This occurs when a blood vessel contracts, causing less blood flow.
 Cerebral (brain) vasospasm may occur after an operation for a bleed between the brain and thin tissue covering the brain (subarachnoid hemorrhage).
 This type of vasospasm increases the risk of an ischemic stroke.
 Vasospasm typically occurs 4-10 days after subarachnoid hemorrhage.